Graphing calculators for LHS students

 - TI-84 Plus Silver Edition

-Some teachers may allow some other graphing calculators, but there is often keystroke-by-keystroke instruction in class so students with other calculators would be on their own as far as figuring out the keystrokes.
+It is possible that some teachers may allow some other graphing calculators, but there is often keystroke-by-keystroke instruction in class so students with other calculators would be on their own as far as figuring out the keystrokes.
 Also this year's teacher may allow a different calculator but maybe not next year's teacher.
-There are a few TI-Nspire calculators that can emulate the TI-84, including the TI-Nspire with Touchpad (With available TI-84 Plus Keypad for compatibility) and the TI-Nspire with Clickpad (with TI-84 Plus Keypad for compatibility), but those don't seem to be recommended by the department.
+There are a few TI-Nspire calculators that can emulate the TI-84, including the TI-Nspire with Touchpad (With available TI-84 Plus Keypad for compatibility) and the TI-Nspire with Clickpad (with TI-84 Plus Keypad for compatibility), but both seem to have been discontinued and are not recommended by the department.
 More advanced calculators, especially those with computer algebra systems (CAS), would probably be disallowed by most teachers.
-TI has a comparison page for its graphing calculators.
+See TI's page for more information.

 You can buy these locally (e.g. Staples) or online (often roughly half price if bought used).
 Even better, get them from siblings or graduating friends.
 If purchase is a hardship, you can probably get a loaner from the math department.